-- A. The Director of the Department of Code Administration, in the case of applications before the Zoning Board; the Director of Community Services, in the case of applications or proposed zoning ordinance amendments before the Plan Commission; or the Village Manager or Manager's designee, in the case of design review applications before the Community Design Commission, shall notify the Commission, within three (3) working days of submission to the Department, of all applications for zoning amendments, variances, special use permits, subdivision or planned unit developments affecting: 1) property in any designated historic district, 2) any eligible or designated historic landmarks, or 3) any property located within two hundred fifty feet (250') of such landmark. - B. In furtherance of its duties as set forth in subsection 2-32-2F of the Village Code, the Commission shall evaluate the anticipated effect of the zoning action requested in the application on the designated historic district or nominated, eligible or designated historic landmark(s) and shall consider the long-term compatibility of the proposed zoning action with the character of the affected historic resources and the effect of any proposed zoning action on the long-range preservation of these resources.
-In its review, the Commission shall also consider the criteria specified in Section 7-9-12 of this Article. - C. The Commission may present its evaluation or opinion on the effects of such anticipated zoning action on an historic district or nominated, eligible or designated landmark to the board or commission hearing such zoning action.

-D. In no event shall the provisions of this Section preclude the necessity of obtaining a certificate of appropriateness or a certificate of economic hardship when required under Section 7-9-13 or 7-9-14 of this Article.
+A. The Director of the Development Customer Services Department or applicable Village staff, in the case of applications before the Zoning Board of Appeals, Plan Commission, or Community Design Commission, shall notify the Commission staff liaison, within a reasonable time of submission to the Department, of all applications for zoning amendments, variances, special use permits, design review applications, subdivision or planned unit developments affecting:

+- 1. Property in any designated historic district; - 2.
+Any eligible or designated historic landmarks; or - 3.
+Any property located within two hundred fifty feet (250') of such landmark. - B. In furtherance of its duties as set forth in subsection 2-23-2F of the Village Code, the Commission, or Commission staff liaison when appropriate, shall evaluate the anticipated effect of the zoning action requested in the application on the designated historic district or nominated, eligible or designated historic landmark(s) and shall consider the long-term compatibility of the proposed zoning action with the character of the affected historic resources and the effect of any proposed zoning action on the long-range preservation of these resources.
+In its review, the Commission shall also consider the criteria specified in Section 7-9-11 of this Article. - C. The Commission may present its evaluation or opinion on the effects of such anticipated zoning action on a historic district or nominated, eligible or designated landmark to the board or commission hearing such zoning action. - D. In no event shall the provisions of this Section preclude the necessity of obtaining a certificate of appropriateness or a certificate of economic hardship when required under Section 7-9-12 or 7-9-13 of this Article.
 (Ord.
-1999-0-7, 3-15-99)
+1999-0-7, 3-15-99; amd.
+Ord.
+22-8, 2-7-2022)

-7-9-11: ACQUISITION OR USE OF PUBLIC PROPERTY:
+7-9-10: ACQUISITION OR USE OF PUBLIC PROPERTY:

-- A. The Village Manager's office shall advise the Commission, in a timely manner, of all proposed or pending acquisitions, sales or changes in use by the Village or by any other public agency, including any other unit of local government, when known to the Village, of any property designated as an historic landmark, or located within two hundred fifty feet (250') of a landmark, or located in an historic district.
-The Commission shall advise the Village Board, other appropriate public agency or other unit of local government, as to the effects of such actions on the special historic, architectural, community or aesthetic interest or value of such properties to Oak Park. - B. The Commission shall request that other public agencies serving the community agree to advise the Commission of pending acquisition, sales or changes by such agencies in use of property designated as an historic landmark or located within two hundred fifty feet (250') of a landmark, or located in an historic district, in order that the Commission may advise such agencies as to the impact of such actions on the historic, architectural, community or aesthetic interest or value of such properties to Oak Park.
+A. The Village Manager shall advise the Commission, in a timely manner, of all proposed or pending acquisitions, sales or changes in use by the Village or by any other public agency, including any other unit of local government, when known to the Village, of any property designated as a historic landmark, or located within two hundred fifty feet (250') of a landmark, or located in an historic district.
+The Commission shall advise the Village Board, other appropriate public agency or other units of local government, as to the effects of such actions on the special historic, architectural, community or aesthetic interest or value of such properties to Oak Park.

+B. The Commission shall request that other public agencies serving the community agree to advise the Commission of pending acquisition, sales or changes by such agencies in use of property designated as an historic landmark or located within two hundred fifty feet (250') of a landmark, or located in an historic district, in order that the Commission may advise such agencies as to the impact of such actions on the historic, architectural, community or aesthetic interest or value of such properties to Oak Park.
 The Commission shall take appropriate steps to notify all public agencies which own or may acquire property in the Village about the existence and character of designated historic landmarks and historic districts, and the Commission shall provide a current record of such landmarks and districts to such public agencies for their maintenance.
 (Ord.
-1999-0-7, 3-15-99)
+1999-0-7, 3-15-99; amd.
+Ord.
+22-8, 2-7-2022)

-7-9-12: REVIEW CRITERIA FOR CERTIFICATE OF APPROPRIATENESS AND CERTIFICATE OF ADVISORY REVIEW:
+7-9-11: REVIEW CRITERIA FOR CERTIFICATE OF APPROPRIATENESS; CERTIFICATE OF ADVISORY REVIEW; NONCONTRIBUTING RESOURCES: